celo-org/docs/docs/getting-started/running-oracles.md

 # Getting started

-Oracles work by running a client that fetches the price from the centralized exchanges (CEX) and push them on-chain by calling `SortedOracles.report(address token, uint256 value, address lesserKey, address greaterKey)`.
+Oracles work by running a client that fetches the price from centralized exchanges (CEX) and push them on-chain by calling `SortedOracles.report(address token, uint256 value, address lesserKey, address greaterKey)`.
 SortedOracles is a [Celo Core Contract](/community/release-process/smart-contracts).

 A [reference implementation](https://github.com/celo-org/celo-oracle) of such client is written in TypeScript and would be used for this guide.
 Releases for this client can be found [here](https://github.com/celo-org/celo-oracle/releases).